 Social Care

-Although living conditions in the camp on Lesvos have improved dramatically in the last years, camp residents still suffer profoundly under the weight of past trauma and ongoing uncertainty about their future.
+Although living conditions in the camp on Lesvos have improved dramatically in the last years, camp residents still suffer under the weight of past trauma and ongoing uncertainty about their future.
 Many of them are sick, wrestle with mental illness, and experience depression.
 Unfortunately, refugees are a target for human traffickers, and domestic violence is common.
 And when new people arrive in the camp, they are often unaware of how to access services for any of these concerns.

 The social care team tries to address some of these gaps by meeting with new arrivals, triaging needs, and making referrals to other NGOs, the UNHCR, and medical actors in camp.